cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 and the Ground Truth job is configured, quality analytics becomes available for the task and its jobs.

-When you open the quality analytics page, you will see quality metrics from the last quality estimation.
-The first time the page is opened, there is no quality report to be displayed yet.
-You can find the last computation date next to the report downloading button.
+When you open the Quality Analytics page, it displays quality metrics from the most recent quality estimation.
+If it's your first time accessing the page, no quality report will be available yet.
+The date of the last computation is shown next to the report download button.

-If you want to request an update quality metrics in a task (e.g. after the settings were changed), you can do this by pressing the **Refresh** button on the task **Quality Management** > **Analytics** page.
+If you want to request updating of quality metrics in a task (e.g. after the settings were changed), you can do this by pressing the **Refresh** button on the task **Quality Management** > **Analytics** page.